 Are you interested in NovUM or student representation, but don’t know how to get involved?

-Every year in May, elections are held to renew the students member of the university and faculty councils.
 The councils represent UM’s staff and students and impact UM’s direction.
-Depending on the matter, the councils must advise on new initiatives, consent to them, assess them, monitor them and/or submit proposals.
+Depending on the matter, the councils advise on new initiatives from the university/faculty, consent to them, assess them, monitor them and/or submit proposals for new initiatives.
 Learn more about the councils with this short video NovUM has created for you.

 Concrete examples of what the councils have done so far are: